lc9901/FirstRepository/README.md

 # FirstRepository
 ***
-This is some demo of the technical.
+There are some demo of the technical.